-Homemade turmeric paste for golden milk and a few ideas to use it beside stirring it into your golden milk.
+Homemade turmeric paste for golden milk and a few ideas on how to use turmeric paste beside stirring it into milk.

 Turmeric is not only a spice, it is according to many sources one of the most important nutritional supplements ever.
 It is also one of the oldest traditional medicinal substances in the world.
 It has been used in the traditional Chinese Medicine or the Indian Ayuverdic Medicine, which are some of the oldest medical systems.